getify/Functional-Light-JS/ch2.md

 If you're not familiar with the `this` binding rules in JavaScript, I recommend you check out my "You Don't Know JS: this & Object Prototypes" book.
 For the purposes of this section, I'll assume you know how `this` gets determined for a function call (one of the four rules).
 But even if you're still fuzzy on *this*, the good news is we're going to conclude that you shouldn't be using `this` if you're trying to do FP.

 JavaScript `function`s have a `this` keyword that's automatically bound per function call.
-There's lots of ways to describe what it's for, but I prefer to say it provides an object context for the function to run against.
+The `this` keyword can be described in many different ways, but I prefer to say it provides an object context for the function to run against.

 `this` is an implicit parameter input for your function.